viviandotdev/ObsidianVault/20 Sources/Follow Curiosity.md

 >
 > How hard to is to write an article because you saw that it’s a great SEO opportunity versus writing something because you just want to figure something our for yourself.

+The motive should always be doing something for yourself.
+You should never worry about the money, status or prestige from creating it.
+Create because you can and because you want to.
+Create it because you want learn.
+It does not matter if it sucks, or nobody uses it.
+There is no pressure, to make it good.
+Just finish, it does not have to be perfect, pretend no one is very going to look at the code but yourself.
+The goal is to just get it working and you can polish it and clean it up after wards I like to over think on what is the best way to do something and it is just a form of procrastination that just prevents from moving forward

 > [!quote]+ Updated on Sun Jun 30 2024 21:01:58 GMT-0400
 >
 > ‘You must earn money for me!’ is sort of like yelling at a cat; it has no idea what you’re talking about, and all you’re doing is scaring it away.”